Brodski/vfo-frontend/README.md

 5) Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

   ### Start Backend Server:
 1) Have mongodb installed and have its service running
 2) Get ActualSecretKeys.java from me.
 3) Put "ActualSecretKeys.java" in  "src/main/java/com/Brodski/restApi"
+4) "application.properties" file should have this line "spring.profiles.active=dev" (not equal to prod)
-4) $ mvn spring-boot:run
+5) $ mvn spring-boot:run
-5a) App should be listening on port 8080
+a) App should be listening on port 8080
-5b) Verify at [http://localhost:8080/](http://localhost:8080/) to view a message of "Hello!!!"
+b) Verify at [http://localhost:8080/](http://localhost:8080/) to view a message of "Hello!!!"

 # Deployment